BlvckBytes/docs-component-markup/docs/expression_syntax.md

 ## Fallback Values

-If a variable or an expression in general may return a `l-me: null`-value, a fallback can be provided by appending it with a double-questionmark (`l-me: ??`), followed by the actual value.
+If a variable or an expression in general may return a `l-me: null`-value, a fallback can be provided by appending it with a double-questionmark (`??`), followed by the actual value.

 ```markup-expression
 input ?? fallback_variable